 5. Upsell your brand through dedicated domains

 Having a dedicated domain or (domains) for your links creates a number of benefits for your company.
-Links that illustrate your brand as opposed to a third party domain look much more professional and are less likely to be considered spam, which will yield more clicks and conversions.
-They will also upsell and increase the visibility of your brand, as well as being better optimized for indexing by search engines.
+Links that illustrate your brand as opposed to a third-party domain look much more professional and are less likely to be considered spam, which will yield more clicks and conversions.
+They will also upsell and increase the visibility of your brand, as well as be better optimized for indexing by search engines.

 ClickMeter will work with any domain and once you have set it up, it will be able to be accessed through your link creation menu.